 What’s Next?
 Confronting The Future at Versace

-Today’s new generation will be able to wear pieces once impossible to find from past collections, such as the Native American Collection from Fall ’92 last worn by supermodels Naomi Campbell and Cindy Crawford, and most notably, the black and gold baroque prints from Fall ’91.
-Donatella included several women’s looks as well, to complement the men’s, as it once was before the age of gender fluidity.
-The “Medusa” print was seen on mini skirts and wrap dresses with models donning black headbands, which derived from Gianni Versace’s last-ever couture show.
+Today’s generation will be able to wear pieces once impossible to find from past collections, such as the Native American Collection from Fall ’92 last worn by supermodels Naomi Campbell and Cindy Crawford, and most notably, the black and gold baroque prints from Fall ’91.
+Donatella included several women’s looks as well to complement the men’s, as it once was before the age of gender fluidity.
+The famous “Medusa” print was also seen on mini skirts and wrap dresses with models donning black headbands, derived from Gianni Versace’s last-ever couture show.